 dental implants provide a lasting solution for missing teeth

 Implant-supported restorations provide improved oral health and a lasting alternative to traditional bridges and dentures.
-We offer a convenient downtown location for patients living in the Denver, CO area who are searching for an ideal tooth replacement option.
+We offer a convenient downtown location for patients living in the Denver, CO, area.

 what are dental implants?

 A dental implant replaces a missing tooth root.
 It looks similar to a screw, and the dentist inserts it into the jawbone.

 Implants are made of titanium, which is not harmful or toxic to the human body.
 Equally important, titanium does not corrode in the presence of bodily fluids.
 Moreover, it bonds to bone and encourages bone growth.
 This process, called osseointegration, causes fusion of the implant into the bone.